thecodecat23/game-of-life-api/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.

-## Running the Project 🏃

-To run the project, you will need to have .NET 7.0 or later installed.
-You can then use the `dotnet run` command from the root directory of the project.
-To run the tests, use the `dotnet test` command.

-## API Usage 🌐

-The API has a single endpoint, `/gameoflife/nextgeneration`, which accepts a POST request with a JSON body representing the initial state of the Game of Life grid.
-The grid should be a 2D array of booleans, where `true` represents a live cell and `false` represents a dead cell.
-The response from the API is a JSON body representing the next generation of the Game of Life grid, following the rules described above.

 ## Game of Life Algorithm Explained 🧠

 The `GameOfLifeService` class contains the core logic for calculating the next generation of the Game of Life grid.
 Here's a step-by-step explanation of how the algorithm works: